 Creole Heritage Month in St Lucia

-Creole Heritage Month in Saint Lucia is organized by the Folk Research Center which was established in 1973 to research, document, preserve and promote the island’s cultural heritage and Creole language for future generations.
+Creole Heritage Month in Saint Lucia is organized by the Folk Research Center, established in 1973 to research, document, preserve and promote the island’s cultural heritage and Creole language for future generations.

-Now, through the efforts of the Folk Research Center, with programs in schools and the broader community including significant events like Creole Heritage Month, Creole language is no longer looked down upon in Saint Lucia and has become an integral part of island life.
-Most Saint Lucians are bilingual speaking English and French Creole.
-Its still not yet taught in most schools but the language is being preserved with documentation of its alphabet, structure, and words with meaning.
+Now, through the efforts of the Folk Research Center, with programs in schools and the broader community, including significant events like Creole Heritage Month, the Creole language is no longer looked down upon in Saint Lucia and has become an integral part of island life.
+Most Saint Lucians are bilingual, speaking English and French Creole.
+It’s still not yet taught in most schools, but the language is being preserved with documentation of its alphabet, structure, and words with meaning.

-Each year to celebrate Creole Heritage Month in Saint Lucia, the Folk Research Center, along with four selected communities, organize a variety of events including art exhibitions, musical concerts, beauty pageants, cultural performances, food demonstrations and other forms of Creole cultural expression.
-These events are a warm-up for the main festivities on Jounen Kwéyòl which translated in English means Creole Day.
+Each year to celebrate Creole Heritage Month in Saint Lucia, the Folk Research Center, along with four selected communities, organize a variety of events, including art exhibitions, musical concerts, beauty pageants, cultural performances, food demonstrations, and other forms of Creole cultural expression.
+These events are a warm-up for the main festivities on Jounen Kwéyòl, translated into English as Creole Day.

-Today, four communities each year are designated as the official hosts for all activities in Creole Heritage Month leading up to Jounen Kwéyòl aka Creole Day in St Lucia.
-Having the celebrations in four communities provides an opportunity for more locals to participate and Jounen Kwéyòl is now actually the largest festival in Saint Lucia, attracting more people than the Saint Lucia Carnival.
-In addition to locals, Jounen Kwéyòl aka Creole Day in St Lucia attracts people from the neighboring islands including Martinique, Dominica, and Guadeloupe who share an affinity to Creole culture and language.
+Today, four communities each year are designated as the official hosts for all activities in Creole Heritage Month leading up to Jounen Kwéyòl, aka Creole Day in St Lucia.
+Having the celebrations in four communities provides an opportunity for more locals to participate, and Jounen Kwéyòl is now actually the largest festival in Saint Lucia, attracting more people than the Saint Lucia Carnival.
+In addition to locals, Jounen Kwéyòl, aka Creole Day in St Lucia, attracts people from the neighboring islands, including Martinique, Dominica, and Guadeloupe.
+They share an affinity to Creole culture and language.

 Thus, I would recommend hiring a car or getting a driver and making a day of visiting two or more of the communities hosting events.
 There are similarities but also differences in the lineup of events.
-Plus as you drive around Saint Lucia, you’ll get a good sense of the islandwide celebrations, as many villages and towns, not just those selected as an official host, organize their own events.
-It is really like July 4th celebrations in the United States where family and friends come together wearing traditional dress enjoying traditional food, music, and folklore.
+Plus, as you drive around Saint Lucia, you’ll get a good sense of the islandwide celebrations, as many villages and towns, not just those selected as official hosts, organize their own events.
+It is really like July 4th celebrations in the United States, where family and friends come together wearing traditional dress and enjoying traditional food, music, and folklore.

-Speaking of traditional dress, as you wander through the crowd, be on the lookout for people wearing the Saint Lucian national dress also known as the Madras or Jip.
-It mimics the Wob Dwiyet a grand full dress that was worn by African slaves and is inspired by what the female plantation owners wore.
-I must admit that because of the connection to slavery, I was more pleased to see many people wearing a modern take instead of the more formal national dress.
+Speaking of traditional dress, as you wander through the crowd, be on the lookout for people wearing the Saint Lucian national dress, also known as the Madras or Jip.
+It mimics the Wob Dwiyet, a grand full dress that was worn by African slaves and is inspired by what the female plantation owners wore.
+I must admit that because of the connection to slavery, I was more pleased to see many people wearing a modern take instead of a more formal national dress.
 Many were also dressed in a wide variety of African prints.

-Attending Jounen Kwéyòl aka Creole Day celebrations in St Lucia is an excellent introduction to the island’s rich history, culture, and heritage.
+Attending Jounen Kwéyòl, aka Creole Day celebrations in St Lucia, is an excellent introduction to the island’s rich history, culture, and heritage.
 It is also the largest celebration of Creole culture in the Caribbean.
-So if you are a fan of cultural celebrations, add Creole Heritage Month in Saint Lucia, in particular, the Jounen Kwéyòl aka Creole Day celebrations to your bucket list!
+So if you are a fan of cultural celebrations, add Creole Heritage Month in Saint Lucia, particularly the Jounen Kwéyòl, aka Creole Day celebrations, to your bucket list!
 I know I can’t wait to return and experience more of the food and festivities.
 For more information about experiencing Creole Day in St Lucia, visit the Saint Lucia Tourism Authority website.
-Also, check-in with the Folk Research Center.
-Finally, in planning your trip, check out these top ten things to do in St Lucia.
+Also, check in with the Folk Research Center.
+Finally, check out these top ten things to do in St Lucia when planning your trip.